 - Sound systems.
 Shouldn’t be too much power, but if you have a particularly large system, it can be significant (especially if it’s older);

-Estimate how much you’re losing
+Estimate how much energy you’re losing

 If you don’t have a smart meter, but you do have a meter, you can still estimate it.
 Switch all your devices off (without unplugging them) — even the fridge, it’s only for a couple of minutes.
 After everything is switched off, go to the meter and see how much the meter is changing in watts (or kilowatts) — that’s your home’s idle load.
-You can also experiment by unplugging some device and seeing how much this affects the load.
+You can also experiment by only unplugging some devices and seeing how much this affects the load.